pietervdvn/MapComplete/Docs/Layers/bike_shop.md

-The question is  Are bicycles washed here?
+The question is  *Are bicycles washed here?*

-  - This shop cleans bicycles  corresponds with  `<a href='https://wiki.openstreetmap.org/wiki/Key:service:bicycle:cleaning' target='_blank'>service:bicycle:cleaning</a>=<a href='https://wiki.openstreetmap.org/wiki/Tag:service:bicycle:cleaning%3Dyes' target='_blank'>yes</a>`
+  - *This shop cleans bicycles*  corresponds with  `service:bicycle:cleaning=yes`
-  - This shop has an installation where one can clean bicycles themselves  corresponds with  `<a href='https://wiki.openstreetmap.org/wiki/Key:service:bicycle:cleaning' target='_blank'>service:bicycle:cleaning</a>=<a href='https://wiki.openstreetmap.org/wiki/Tag:service:bicycle:cleaning%3Ddiy' target='_blank'>diy</a>`
+  - *This shop has an installation where one can clean bicycles themselves*  corresponds with  `service:bicycle:cleaning=diy`
-  - This shop doesn't offer bicycle cleaning  corresponds with  `<a href='https://wiki.openstreetmap.org/wiki/Key:service:bicycle:cleaning' target='_blank'>service:bicycle:cleaning</a>=<a href='https://wiki.openstreetmap.org/wiki/Tag:service:bicycle:cleaning%3Dno' target='_blank'>no</a>`
+  - *This shop doesn't offer bicycle cleaning*  corresponds with  `service:bicycle:cleaning=no`